deadlyvipers/dojo_rules/introduction.md

 ### The Git path would be my favorite path if this step actually worked
 ### Seriously, just work please

 ## Deadly skills
 * nunchuck skills
 * bowstaff skills
 * yourmom skills
 * Killing history using git rebase

+### My favorite Code School path is whatever you want it to be.
+Ruby?
+Sure, Ruby.